pratyushk403/broken-link-finder/README.md

 1. First i use [katana](https://github.com/projectdiscovery/katana) to crawl and get the url from the website and save them as urls file and then run the scipt.

-Importnat ==This Script gives result and i am still working on it to improve.==
+Important : ==This Script gives result and i am still working on it to improve==.